So first off, do you live in the PNW?

 Vanpire: Why did you decide to get a van?

-Landon: When my wife and I had a kid, we had a long-bed Tacoma truck, and had tried a few times to sleep in the camper shell with the kid, dog, and all our gear at the same time.
-It was a total nightmare and I ended up with dog hair in my mouth and basically couldn't sleep a wink.
+Landon: We had a long-bed Tacoma truck, and had tried a few times to sleep in the camper shell with all our gear at the same time.
+It was a total nightmare and I ended up with dog hair in my mouth and basically couldn't sleep.
 So we decided we needed more space, and wanted the versatility and flexibility that a van offered, as compared to a tent trailer or anything that you have to tow.
 Especially since the coast has such limited camping, and we wanted to be able to just pack up and roll out without a bunch of planning.
 Since we are both passionate about surfing, snowboarding, and maintaining our active outdoor lifestyles, it was pretty clear that a van was our best solution.

 Vanpire: Why a Sprinter?